IATA-Cargo/ONExplorer/README.md

-# ONEXplorer - A demo interface for ONE Record.
+# ONExplorer - A demo interface for ONE Record.

 Run :
 - npm -i